TrakHound/MTConnect.NET/agent/Modules/MTConnect.NET-AgentModule-MqttBroker/README.md

 * `qos` - Sets the Quality Of Service (QoS) to use.
 0 = At Most Once, 1 = At least Once, 2 = Exactly Once

-* `certificateAuthority` - The path to the Certificate Authority file

-* `pemCertificatePath` - The path to the PEM Certificate (.pem) file

-* `pemPrivateKey` - The path to the PEM Private Key file

-* `allowUntrustedCertificates` - Sets whether to validate the certificate chain (true or false)

 * `initialDelay` - The time (in milliseconds) to delay after initial Module start (to allow for TCP binding)

 * `restartInterval` - The time (in milliseconds) to delay between server start errors